anders-biostat/rlc_tutorial/citeseq_example/text.md

 all the code within the `dat` function of chart A2 to be re-evaluated, and then, the new data to be sent to the browser.
 As `gene` has changed, the re-evaluation of the code in the `dat` call will now give different values to `y` and to
 `title`, and the plot changes.
 This is why all the plot parameters (means, vars, etc.) have to be placed inside the `dat` call:
 The `dat` function is a little trick to keep R from evaluating this code straight away when you call lc_scatter but rather to keep the code as is in order to be able to reevaluate it whenever needed.
-(In other word, `dat` just defines an anonymous function without arguments, but does so in a manner that allows for a ligh, unobstructive syntax.)
+(In other words, `dat` just defines an anonymous function without arguments, but does so in a manner that allows for a light, unobstructive syntax.)

 ## Adding a t-SNE plot